adelphinsucasa/Capstone-Project/README.md

 # 📖 Jose Alejandro Delphin Puente - Capstone Project <a name="about-project"></a>

 > A Capstone project website is a way to show one of my works and let others know about How looks a project developed with my new skill.
-It's a website to show a concert data.
+It's a website to show a Web Coures Availability.

 ## 🛠 Built With <a name="built-with"></a>
  - Visual Studio Code